springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

 If you do wish to include a legend, you can use HTML to style it and add semantic meaning.
-It is recommended to use a heading of the correct level as the legend content.
+In most cases, legends should be headings, with the heading level determined by the page structure.

 ```json
 "fieldsets": {